PayU-EMEA/openpayu_php/README.md

 ```

 ##Configure
-  To configure OpenPayU environment you must provide a set of mandatory data:
+  To configure OpenPayU environment you must provide a set of mandatory data in config.php file:

 ```php
     OpenPayU_Configuration::setEnvironment('secure');